Algoma Public Health

 Persons with medical conditions who cannot safely wear a mask or face covering (e.g. due to breathing difficulties, cognitive difficulties, hearing or communication difficulties);

 Persons who cannot wear or remove a mask or face covering without assistance, including people who are accommodated under the Accessibility for Ontarians with Disabilities Act (AODA) or are protected under the Ontario Human Rights Code, R.S.O.
 1990, c.H.
 19 as amended;

-Yes - if employees are working in an enclosed public space, they should wear a mask, unless they are exempted, or are working from behind a barrier such as a Plexiglass barrier.
+Yes - if employees are working in an enclosed public space or cannot maintain physical distancing from other employees in employee only areas, they must wear a mask unless they are exempted.
 This is especially important if physical distancing cannot be maintained.
 Wearing a face mask is NOT a replacement for physical distancing, hand washing, and monitoring your health.

 Employees who wear masks help protect each other and customers.
 Likewise, having a policy for customers or clients to wear a mask will help protect employees and fellow patrons.